 Zoos Victoria - Healesville Sanctuary, Melbourne Zoo and Werribee Open Range Zoo - provide families with the opportunity to discover a wild range of wildlife and learn about conservation.
 Over the school holidays, students aged 13 to 18 years old can participate in the

-Youth at the Zoo membership program.
+Youth leadership membership program.

 Digital Technologies Hub for families provides learning resources on digital technologies.
 The families section of the hub contains information, activities, careers advice and cybersafety links for families to explore.

 Cosmos is a science magazine published in Australia.
-Its accompanying website has latest science news, discoveries, developments and events.
+Its accompanying website has the latest science news, discoveries, developments and events.

 Victorian Maths Challenge: Explore and solve maths challenges with family and friends.
 Amongst many activities, young children can collect, count and sort objects from the garden, balance on a see-saw and find patterns in the world around us.